AnacletoLAB/schemalink-docs/guides/user-guide/work-instructions.md

 {: .highlight }

-By default, the dropdown will show ten examples, randomly selected from selected ontologies' terms.
+By default, the dropdown will show ten examples randomly selected from selected ontologies' terms.

 {: .highlight }